 “I grew up in a small town on top of the Palisades in New Jersey.
 From my bedroom window, I could see the famous skyscraper skyline of New York City.
 In the hot summer months, I could hear the shrieks of people riding on the roller coaster at a nearby amusement park.
 As a child, I always wanted to be an artist or a veterinarian.
 By the time I was eight years old, I had cats, dogs, fish, snakes, and a pet monkey named Hercules.
 I spent many weekends in New York City, browsing through museums and art galleries.
 I explored New York’s Greenwich Village with my green snakes entwined around my arm.
 I loved watching the painters wearing their black berets and the poets reciting verse with the audience snapping their fingers in approval.

-At eighteen, I headed for film school in California.
-My aim: to eventually make films about ‘primitive’ tribes before they were swamped by western culture.
-I borrowed camera equipment and, given film, took off on the road to the southwest, documenting a rodeo team, a long distance trucker, and even the birth of a baby.
-Home was a beach house in Malibu furnished with the discarded furniture of movie stars.
+At eighteen, I headed for film school in California and studied ethnographic film.
+I borrowed camera equipment and given film, took off on the road to the southwest, documenting a rodeo team, a long distance trucker, and the birth of a baby.
+Home was a beach house in Malibu, furnished with the discarded furniture of movie stars.
 We had Flip Wilson’s lawn chairs and Barbra Streisand’s settee.
-I worked hard to help finance my studies.
-My jobs included running the projector at the local Malibu cinema, chauffeuring the residents of Beverly Hills, and fertilizing cactus with a silver spoon at a desert nursery.
+Working hard to help finance my studies, my jobs included running the projector at the local Malibu cinema, chauffeuring residents of Beverly Hills, and fertilizing cactus with a silver spoon at a desert nursery.

 My work has led me on many adventures in numerous countries.
-Traveling continues to be a major source of inspiration for my work as I render my impression of a country and its way of life in oil and gouache paintings.
-My greatest ambition is to instill pride and self-esteem in children about their unique heritage and their own ability to capture in it pictures and words.
+Traveling continues to be a major source of inspiration as I render my impression of a country in oil and gouache paintings.
+My greatest ambition is to instill pride and self-esteem in children about their unique heritage and their ability to capture it in pictures and words.”